ansible/workshops/exercises/ansible_security/1.2-checkpoint/README.md

 We will now write a playbook to change the configuration of the Check Point setup.
 We will start with a simple example where we will add a blacklist entry in the firewall configuration.

-The playbook will be written and run on the Ansible control host.
-Use SSH to access your control host.
-On there, open an editor of your choice and create a file with the name `fw_blacklist_ip.yml`.
+The playbook will be written and run on the `ansible` control host.
+Use SSH to access it via the IP provided to you by your instructir.
+On the control host, open an editor of your choice and create a file with the name `fw_blacklist_ip.yml`.

 First, a playbook needs a name and the hosts it should be executed on.
 So let's add those: